 The fair values of our reporting units are determined using an income approach that utilizes a discounted cash flow model, or, where appropriate, a market approach, or a combination thereof.
 The discounted cash flow models are dependent upon our estimates of future cash flows and other factors.
 Our estimates of future cash flows involve assumptions concerning (i) future operating performance, including future sales, long-term growth rates, operating margins, variations in the amount and timing of cash flows and the probability of achieving the estimated cash flows and (ii) future economic conditions, all which may differ from actual future cash flows.
 These assumptions are based on significant inputs not observable in the market and thus represent Level 3 measurements within the fair value hierarchy.
 Estimated future cash flows are discounted to present value using a market participant, weighted average cost of capital.
-The financial and credit market volatility directly impacts certain inputs and assumptions used to develop the weighted average cost of capital such as the risk-free interest rate, industry beta, debt interest rate, and our market capital structure.
+The financial and credit market volatility directly impacts certain inputs and assumptions used to develop the weighted average cost of capital structure.
 Therefore, changes in these assumptions may affect our fair value estimate and the result of the impairment test.
 The discount rates applied to the estimated cash flows for our October 1, 2016 annual goodwill and indefinite-lived intangible assets impairment test ranged from 8.5% to 11.0%, depending on the overall risk associated with the particular assets and other market factors.
 We believe the discount rates and other inputs and assumptions are consistent with those that a market participant would use.